-Participate in the 3rd Annual Arkansas Italian Food and Culture Festival Bocce Competition on September 26-27th!
+Participate in the 3rd Annual Arkansas Italian Food and Wine Festival Bocce Competition on April 29-May 1, 2022!
 Whether you’ve never heard of the game or are a competitive champion, you won’t want to miss out on this exciting game!
 Official Bocce will be played on Saturday and Sunday but festival goers are free to play during the competitors practice round on Friday night.

 Get ready for an awesome bocce tournament.
 Registration is $100 per 2-person team–there is a maximum of 2 people per team.

 Tournament payouts will be based on a $1750 purse.
 Payouts are as follows: